Stwarf/YT-DLP-SCRIPT/README.md

 ## ⚠️ Notes

+- Copy URL from the share button on YT webpage for use in terminal/script.
+Using URL from address bar seems to not work
+- You must watch YT video first so that extracted cookies from your web browser are updated with the cookies of you actually watching the video for the yt-dlp to be able to download the video
 - cookies.txt must be saved in root of home directory because that's where the script looks for cookies file.
 - If no manually uploaded subtitles are found, the script transcribes audio using Faster Whisper.
 - It uses the macOS system temp directory (`/var/folders/...`) for temporary operations.